Loreto Mexico was the first Spanish settlement on the Baja Peninsula in 1697, but long before that, indigenous tribes called the sunny shores home.

 The Loreto beaches have been drawing international travelers for years, many returning annually to seek the tranquility of the sea and warm hospitality of the city, and the warm Loreto Mexico weather makes every day a beach day.

 Accommodation – Loreto Mexico hotels vary from budget-friendly suites to grand resorts.
-The smaller Loreto Mexico hotels offer warm hospitality and comfortable suites to accommodate your family for under $100USD per night.
-While the Loreto all inclusive resorts can cost twice as much, the perks and amenities can end up saving you more.
 All-inclusive dining and entertainment at Loreto resorts will cut down on your food and transportation costs while traveling.

 Transportation – Whether you’re headed to a Loreto golf course or to a downtown restaurant, you’ll need to hire transportation at some point.
 Since Loreto isn’t a large city, your best option is a local taxi.
 Depending on your destination, taxis range from $10-$20USD.
 If you’re wanting to explore different areas around Loreto, renting a car can give you more freedom and mobility.